Reshzera/ProtoToken/README.md

 ## Project Overview

 ProtoToken is an ERC-20 like smart contract implemented in Solidity.
 It represents a basic token system with standard token functionalities, including transferring tokens, approving expenditure, and handling allowances.
 The token has a fixed supply and no additional tokens can be created post-deployment.
+Here is the url of the deployed contract https://sepolia.etherscan.io/address/0x80BD3CD5b912478B516b059549055d07fa2f101E.

 ## Features